 [Table 1 here]

 Using the Bayesian estimator of correlation, we would infer a 95% CI of (0.118, 0.997) for the difference in means in the intervention group.
 We report a p-value of 0.014, thus we would conclude there was a change in outcomes following intervention at a significance level of 0.05.
-With Student’s t-test, however, we would infer a 95% CI of (-0.023, 2.238) and conclude there was not a significant change.
-With the maximally conservative approach, we would infer a 95% CI of (-0.243, 1.358) and conclude no significant change.
-The discrepancy in conclusions between the former and latter approaches highlights the difference in power between our proposed method and currently available methods.
+With Student’s two-sample t-test, however, we would infer a 95% CI of (-0.023, 2.238; p = 0.062).
+With the 20th quantile approach, we have 95% CI: (…; p = 0.050).
+With the maximally conservative approach, we would infer a 95% CI of (-0.243, 1.358; p = 0.17).
+The discrepancy in hypothesis testing conclusions between the former and latter approaches highlights the difference in power between our proposed method and currently available methods.
+Translating to the standard error estimate of the mean difference, compared to the Bayesian correlation estimate (SE=0.224), r_q20 yielded 25% higher SE, Student’s two-sample t-test had 32% higher SE, and the maximally conservative approach had 83% higher SE.

 [Table 2 here]

-Using the Bayesian estimator of correlation, we would infer a 95% CI of (-0.974, -0.098) and conclude a significant change between timepoints.
-We would reach the same conclusion with all the candidate methods except the maximally conservative approach, which yielded a 95% CI of (-1.164, 0.091).
+Using the Bayesian estimator of correlation, we would infer a 95% CI of (-0.974, -0.098) and conclude a significant (p=0.018) change between timepoints in the control group.
+We would reach the same hypothesis testing conclusion with all the candidate methods except the maximally conservative approach, which yielded a 95% CI of (-1.164, 0.091; p=0.097).
 Student’s t-test yielded a 95% CI of (-0.988, -0.085) and the same conclusion as the test based on the Bayesian estimator of correlation, albeit with less precision (i.e., a wider confidence interval).

 Discussion

-In this work, we described the challenge of testing the equality of means in unmatched data and identified available methods for doing so, namely Student’s t-test and a maximally conservative test.
+In this work, we described the challenge of testing the equality of means in unmatched data and identified currently available methods for doing so, namely Student’s t-test and a maximally conservative test.
 We sought to improve upon these methods, provided the existence of a small number of matched samples.

 In small (i.e., n=20) datasets with only four matched samples, our simulation study demonstrated that the modified t-test based on the 20th quantile correlation estimate offered consistent Type I error control, while affording more power than the maximally conservative approach, across all values of correlation.
 Provided the true correlation was greater than 0.5, this test also afforded more power than Student’s t-test.
 These results suggest that the quantile estimator test is an improvement upon existing methods when dealing with small samples of partially matched data.

-In large (i.e., n=200) datasets with 10% or more matched samples, our simulation study demonstrated that the modified t-test based on either the Bayesian estimator or the EM algorithm estimator of correlation offered consistent Type I error control across all values of correlation.
+In large (i.e., n=200) datasets with 10% or more matched samples, our simulation study demonstrated that the modified t-test based on either the Bayesian estimator or the EM algorithm estimator of correlation offered consistently closest-to-nominal Type I error control across all values of correlation, although the 20th quantile estimator yielded consistently under nominal Type I error control, while being much more powerful than the maximally conservative estimator).
 The Bayesian estimator tended to be slightly more conservative than the EM algorithm estimator in terms of Type I error.
 Both approaches were well powered to detect medium and large differences in means in simulation.
 These results suggest two available tests that offer improvements over existing methods when dealing with large samples of partially matched data.